Best Buy, RadioShack target the back-to-college crowd

-NEW YORK U.S. electronics chains Best Buy (BBY.N) and RadioShack RSH.N have spent years trying to court students of all ages in the second-biggest selling season of the year, but this semester they are skipping high school and going straight to college.
+NEW YORK, July 3 U.S. electronics chains Best Buy and RadioShack have spent years trying to court students of all ages in the second-biggest selling season of the year, but this semester they are skipping high school and going straight to college.

 The two retailers are focusing this back-to-school year mostly on older students heading to college who are more likely to spend money on pricey items such as laptops and tablets.